About Us

 RACIAL PHENOTYPICALITY BIAS

-In this line of work, we investigate how members of the same racial group experience stereotyping and prejudice differently dependent on their phenotypicality (e.g., how variations in skin tone impact prejudice toward Black and Hispanic Americans), as well as other factors that influence disparities in prejudice within-groups (e.g., how someone's name can affect perceptions of their racial affiliation).
+Thus, we investigate how members of the same racial group experience stereotyping and prejudice differently dependent on their phenotypicality (e.g., how variations in skin tone impact prejudice toward Black and Hispanic Americans), as well as other factors that influence disparities in prejudice within-groups (e.g., how someone's name can affect perceptions of their racial affiliation).

 Relevant Publications and Presentations

-• Stancampiano-Metry, V.K., Mitchell, A.R., & Borgella, A.M.
+• Stancampiano, V.K., Mitchell, A.R., & Borgella, A.M.
 (2023).
 Blood, not skin: Exploring intragroup phenotypicality bias related to skin tone in an Indigenous sample.
 Poster presented at the Annual Meeting of the Rocky Mountain Psychological Association, Albuquerque, NM.

 • Johnson, V. M., & Borgella, A.M.
 (2023).
 Exploring the role of intersectional stigma on LGBTQ+ members from racial minority groups' decisions to seek therapy.
 Poster presented at the Annual Meeting of the Rocky Mountain Psychological Association, Albuquerque, NM.

-• Stancampiano-Metry, V.K., Mitchell, A.R., & Borgella, A.M.
+• Stancampiano, V.K., Mitchell, A.R., & Borgella, A.M.
 (2023).
 Blood, not skin: Exploring intragroup phenotypicality bias related to skin tone in an Indigenous sample.
 Poster presented at the Annual Meeting of the Society for Personality and Social Psychology, Atlanta, GA.

 • Howard, S., Borgella, A.M.
 (2019).
 Are Adewale and Ngochi more employable than Jamal and Lakeisha?: The influence of nationality and ethnicity cues on employment-related evaluations of Blacks in the United States.
 The Journal of Social Psychology, 54 (online only), 1-11.